 The article below on online loans is for informational purposes only and should not be construed as financial advice.

 Hell is not other people.
-Hell is waiting an excessive amount of hours in a stuffy bank, only to be told that your loan application is filled out wrong and that you need to go back to the end of the line.
-Frankly, the lollipop at the end isn’t even worth it anymore.
+Hell is waiting an excessive amount of hours in a stuffy bank, only to be told that your loan application is filled out incorrectly and that you need to go back to the end of the line.

-Money is scary.
-That’s why we’re here to help.
+Money is scary so we’re here to help.
 We’re going to give you the low down on online loans: what are they, when do you need them, and what do you feed them to make sure they don’t get cranky?